In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Grate or peel and finely chop enough ginger to measure 1 teaspoon [2 tsp].

-In a large frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
+In another large frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Add the scallions and cook, stirring occasionally, until lightly browned and softened, 5 to 7 minutes.
 Transfer to a cutting board to cool slightly, then thinly slice crosswise.
 Do not clean the pan.

 Prep and cook the steaks